The Audit Committee is appointed by the Board of Directors for the primary purposes of:

 - The Chair of the Audit Committee shall be appointed from among the committee members by, and serve at the pleasure of, the committee, shall preside at meetings of the committee and shall have the authority to convene meetings and determine the committee’s information needs.

 - In the absence of a Chair at a duly convened meeting, the other members of the committee shall select a temporary substitute from among themselves to serve as Chair at that meeting.

 The Audit Committee will:

 (1) Review and discuss the annual audited financial statements and the Company’s disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations” with management and the independent auditors.
 In connection with such review, the Audit Committee will:

-- Discuss with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61 (as may be modified or supplemented) relating to the conduct of the audit;
+- Discuss with the independent auditors the matters required to be discussed by Statement on Auditing Standard No. 16 (as may be modified or supplemented) relating to the conduct of the audit;

 - Review significant changes in accounting or auditing policies;

 - Review with the independent auditors any problems or difficulties encountered in the course of their audit, including any change in the scope of the planned audit work and any restrictions placed on the scope of such work and management’s response to such problems or difficulties;